ybzenchenko/tg_alerts/README.md

 - Loads the latest eligible-symbol list from S3.
 - Subscribes to Binance WebSocket kline streams.
-- Processes only **closed 3-minute and 5-minute candles**.
+- Processes only completed **3-minute and 5-minute candles**.
-- Stores candle history in S3.
+- Stores candle batches in S3.
-- Maintains recent candle history in memory for trigger calculations.
+- Maintains recent candle history in memory for rolling calculations.
-- Detects technical trigger patterns.
+- Detects Trigger 1 and Trigger 2 patterns.
-- Writes trigger results to S3.
+- Saves trigger results to S3.
-- Sends Telegram alerts.
+- Sends real-time Telegram alerts.
-- Detects unhealthy WebSocket connections and allows `systemd` to restart the service automatically.
+- Monitors WebSocket health.
+- Terminates itself when the connection becomes unhealthy so that `systemd` can restart it.
+- Reloads recent S3 history after restart.
-- Backfills recent missing candles through the Binance REST API after restart.
+- Backfills missing recent candles through the Binance REST API before live processing resumes.

 ---

-## Market Filtering Logic
+## Daily Market Filtering

-The daily general filter starts with Binance spot markets and applies several conditions.
+The daily filter reduces the Binance spot universe to symbols worth monitoring.

-### Base market filters
+### Base filters

 A symbol must: